geeknoid/FastFormatting/README.md

 You can also use the `TryFormat` method to format directly into your own span, which is 4x faster than `String.Format`.

-* 'StringFormatter` also includes static methods that provide a 1-1 replacement for String.Format, but run 2x as fast.
+* `StringFormatter` also includes static methods that provide a 1-1 replacement for String.Format, but run 2x as fast.
 Just go through your code and replace all uses of `String.Format` with `StringFormatter.Format` and you're done: your code runs faster.